Fare9/Fare9.github.io/_posts/2023-06-26-hexrays-challenge-triton.md

     return (CONCRETE, 0x18)
 ```

-Here I have push some constraints already, since we want a password with ANSII values, we will add two constraints for each value, it must be bigger than a minimum value from ANSII characters, and lower-equals to a max value from those ANSII characters.
-For setting the memory as symbolic we use `symbolizeMemory`, and for creating a constraint we use `pushPathConstraint`.
-Since the symbolic execution can be expensive, we concretize that memory with a concrete value in this case value `A`, this is what is called *Concolic Execution*.
+HHere I have already added some constraints.
+Since we want a password with ASCII values, we will add two constraints for each value.
+The value must be greater than or equal to the minimum ASCII value for characters, and less than or equal to the maximum ASCII value for characters.
+To set the memory as symbolic, we use `symbolizeMemory`, and to create a constraint, we use `pushPathConstraint`.
+As symbolic execution can be computationally expensive, we concretize that memory with a concrete value, in this case, the value `A`.
+This technique is known as *Concolic Execution*.

-Finally we will have a structure that we will use to call these hooks, together with a function that will call the hooks during emulation, it is the next code:
+Finally, we will have a structure that we will use to call these hooks, along with a function that will invoke the hooks during emulation.
+The code for this is as follows:

 ```python
 # the third value will be assigned during relocation.